ArvindRamachandran14/TAC-2.0/README.md

 TAC stands for Thermodynamic Analyzer Controller

-The TAC is responsible for measuring and controlling system variables.
+The TAC is responsible for measuring and controlling system variables and handling user commands.
 The TAC in our set up is a Raspberry Pi

 The different scripts here are different modules that have functions like